 variables).
 For example, MySQL Server 5.1 and earlier require,

 log_bin, mysqld fails to

-Cluster NDB 7.2).
+Cluster 7.2).
 If you do this using MySQL Cluster Manager, however, the MySQL Cluster Manager

 agent reports that the operation was started successfully, and

 from MySQL Cluster Manager's point of view, this is correct—MySQL Cluster Manager